pvalderas/iot-enhanced-business-process-infrastructure/README.md

 ```

-# Using the infrastructure to create and execute a microservice composition
+# Using the infrastructure to create and execute an IoT-enhanced business proccess

 In [iot-enhanced-business-process-example](https://github.com/pvalderas/iot-enhanced-business-process-example) you can find the implementation of a case study based on the process of purchase orders.